2025–26 UEFA Futsal Champions League: Preliminary round

 The draw for the preliminary round was held on 3 July 2025, 14:00 CET.
-The preliminary round will be played from 26 to 31 August 2025.
-The winners of each group progress to the main round Path B.
+The preliminary round was played from 26 to 31 August 2025.
+The winners of each group progressed to the main round Path B.

 Times are CEST, as listed by UEFA (local times, if different, are in parentheses).

 Seeding

 A total of 32 teams played in the preliminary round.
 Seeding of teams was based on their 2024 UEFA futsal club coefficients.
 Eight teams were pre-selected as hosts and were first drawn from a separate pot to their corresponding seeding position.
 The remaining teams were then drawn from their respective pots to their corresponding seeding position.
 Teams from Armenia & Azerbaijan could not be drawn into the same group.